 One small quibble is with the casting.
-Richard Burton was excellent in the lead role, and reasonably similar to
+Richard Burton is excellent in the lead role, and reasonably similar to

-differed markedly from the Lieutenant Schaffer in the book, who had an easy-going, folksy persona (not the
+markedly from the Lieutenant Schaffer in the book, who had an easy-going, folksy persona (not the typically intense

-typically intense one modeled by Eastwood).
-That changed the chemistry among the main protagonists.
+one modeled by Eastwood).
+That changes the chemistry among the main protagonists.

-agents without inflicting more than a small scratch, while those agents easily mow down SS troops by the score.
+without inflicting more than a small scratch, while those agents easily mow down SS troops by the score.
+This makes

-This made the story seem a lot less real.
-It reminded me of the nonserious 1980's TV series "The A Team", in which
+the story seem a lot less real.
+It reminded me of the nonserious 1980's TV series "The A Team", in which the good

-the good guys often faced a blizzard of bullets with nary a casualty.
-One's disbelief can be suspended only so
+guys often faced a blizzard of bullets with nary a casualty.
+One's disbelief can be suspended only so far.